The First Motion Picture

 Another photo from May 1966 reveals one final sub-plot.
 It was taken in New York, outside the Empire State Building as part of a publicity stunt featuring a college girl, to promote the release of Dr Who and the Daleks in America a year after it had been released in Britain.

-The new-looking Dalek is painted a mid-tone colour (almost certainly red) with plunger, yet another new style of lights, and silver hemispheres.
+The new-looking Dalek is painted red with plunger, yet another new style of lights, and silver hemispheres.
 Whilst ostensibly resembling a prop from the first movie, in the finer detail it is not built as such.
 The collar screws are not configured correctly and, more significantly, it sports a prominent seam down the front of the gunboxes.
 These seams were created in the mould and thus appear on every set of shoulders cast.
 For the first film, they were all sanded completely away with the exception of the Black Dalek AARU One whose seam was only half removed.

 Dr Who and the Daleks was a modest success for Milton Subotsky and Joe Vegoda, but it was helped by a resurgence in popularity of the metal aliens when they has returned to the small screen for the third time in the month preceding the film’s release.
 The production of The Chase was closely linked to the theatrical production and the television props had been forever changed by the arrival of their Technicolour cousins.